 Because of the low frequency and the specifications of LoRa as we mentioned them before, it is also low power which makes it suitable for connected devices with small batteries.

 Which kinds of IoT applications does LoRa(WAN) enable?

-Examples of applications where it can be used include smart parking and all sorts of other smart city applications (e.g. traffic, smart waste management, smart metering in general), applications to control connected devices at home from a longer distance, localization, logistic applications, farming, smart meters, security applications, mining, the list goes on.
+Examples of applications where it can be used include smart parking and all sorts of other smart city applications (e.g. traffic, smart waste management, smart metering in general), applications to control connected devices at home from a longer distance, localization, logistic applications, farming, smart meters, security applications, mining and other IIoT domains such as manufacturing.

 In other words: LoRa is suited for many of the Industrial Internet of Things applications at which business and governments are looking today and where it offers an alternative for less ubiquitous connectivity solutions (outside that is) such as Wi-Fi and more expensive types of connectivity, such as cellular connections.

 The key characteristics (and benefits) of LoRa and LoRaWAN in a nutshell

 We have touched upon several of the benefits and characteristics earlier but here they are in a nutshell:

 - Long range enables solutions such as smart city applications.